 When you're breast-feeding, ask yourself these questions:

-- Is my baby swallowing?
+- Is your baby swallowing?
 If you look or listen carefully, you might be able to tell when your baby is swallowing — usually after several sucks in a row.
 If your baby swallows quietly, you might only notice a pause in his or her breathing.

-- How do my breasts feel?
+- How do your breasts feel?
 When your baby is latched on successfully, you'll feel a gentle pulling sensation on your breast — rather than a pinching or biting sensation on your nipple.
 Your breasts might feel firm or full before the feeding, and softer or emptier afterward.
 If breast-feeding hurts, ask your baby's doctor or a lactation consultant for help.